cerebroapp/cerebro/README.md

 ## For developers

+### Conventional Commit Format

+The project is using conventional commit specification to keep track of changes.
+This helps us with the realeases and enforces a consistent style.
+You can commit as usually or use the following commands that will help you to commit with the right style:

+* `yarn cz`
+* `yarn commit`

 ### Publish a release

 CerebroApp is using GH actions to build the app and publish it to a release.
 To publish a new release follow the steps below: